Themekraft/tk-google-fonts/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 TK Google Fonts is a powerful, extendable Google webfonts plugin that helps you to use Google Fonts in your theme.
+Pro version: GDPR Compliance.

 == Description ==